JdeRobot/slam-visual_markers/Readme.md

 Anyways, to launch the component you have to type:
 > $ slam_markers path_to_configuration.yml path_to_calibration_file.yml

-Where you launch it, it must contains the files "markers.txt".
+Where you launch it, it must contains the files "markers.txt" and "ardrone_slam.glade".